Looking after your mental health

 Cambridgeshire, Peterborough and South Lincolnshire Mind are passionate about positive wellbeing and provide support to local people who may experience mental health challenges.
 You can sign up anonymously to their free online support and wellbeing community Qwell as part of the Good Life Service.

 How Are You South Cambs? brings together everything in South Cambridgeshire that promotes positive mental health.
 From a friendly ‘how are you’, to activity groups and much more – it’s all about taking care of our mental wellbeing.

-Keep Your Head is a comprehensive and reliable website with information on mental wellbeing and services across Cambridgeshire and Peterborough.
+Keep Your Head brings together information on mental health and wellbeing for children, young people, adults, professionals, and schools across Cambridgeshire and Peterborough.

 Lifecraft is a user-led organisation for adults in the Cambridgeshire, Peterborough and Newmarket area who have first-hand experience of mental health difficulties.

 Mates in Mind is a leading UK charity raising awareness and addressing the stigma of poor mental health.
 Working across industries, focusing on construction, as well as related sectors including transport, logistics, and manufacturing, they aim to provide clear information to employers about the available support and guidance on mental health and wellbeing, and how they can address this within their organisations.